welytle/code_skills/README.md

 This repo contains some simple examples of class creation and usage in Python.
-It also shows the result from initializing a poetry project in a repo
+It also shows the result from initializing a poetry project in a repo.